Table of Contents

 What is a Proposal?

-Although “quote” and “proposal” are often used interchangeably in business, there are important distinctions between the two.
+Although “quote” and “proposal” are often used subject to change in business, there are important distinctions between the two.

-In contrast to previous documents for estimates and quotes, the proposal offers more detailed information about the project’s scope, timeframes, deliverables, and expenditures.
+In contrast to previous documents for estimates and quotes, the proposal offers more detailed information about the project’s scope, specific time frame, deliverables, and expenditures.
 As a result, the proposal helps to establish credibility and fixed costs involved.

 You may incorporate additional information to emphasise the need for specific methods or skills if you so want.
 This allows you to market your competitive advantages successfully.